 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kenmare has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kenmare has few renters and college students.
 But the biggest reason it is quieter in Kenmare than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kenmare may be for you.

-The education level of Kenmare citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.66% of adults 25 and older in Kenmare have a college degree.
+In terms of college education, Kenmare is nearly on par with the US average for all cities of 21.84%: 19.66% of adults 25 and older in Kenmare have a bachelor's degree or advanced degree.

 The per capita income in Kenmare in 2022 was $37,694, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,776 for a family of four.
 However, Kenmare contains both very wealthy and poor people as well.